 As it takes 10 to 12 years to bring a new medicine to the market, the benefits of the 1994 patent act will not be felt before 2006.
-Until then, data exclusivity is the only type of protection that may prevent early copying.
+Until then, data exclusivity is the only type of protection which may prevent early copying.

 Although the protection of undisclosed information is regulated by the Competition Act, which prohibits the misuse of confidential information, there is no provision in Estonian law corresponding directly to Estonia's WTO TRIPS obligations in the area of data exclusivity.
-Current Estonian Patent law does not include any provisions meeting the requirements of Article 39.3 of WTO-TRIPS on the use of a previous applicant's documents, and, in particular, does not provide that, in order to refer to documents submitted by a previous applicant, the second applicant has to obtain the consent of the previous applicant.
+Current Estonian Patent law does not include any provisions meeting the requirements of Art.
+39.3 of WTO-TRIPS on the use of a previous applicant's documents, and, in particular, does not provide that, in order to refer to documents submitted by a previous applicant, the second applicant has to obtain the consent of the previous applicant.
 There is therefore a high probability that health authorities in Estonia may provide marketing approval to a product relying on confidential test data of another patented product without approval of the right holder.
-According to recent reports, data exclusivity should become available in Estonia as of February 2001, but no confirmation has yet been seen.

-PhRMA is not able at this time to provide any reliable estimates of the damage caused in Estonia due to the aforementioned trade barriers.
+PhRMA is not able at this time to provide any reliable estimates of the increase in our industry's sales that would accompany the removal of the aforementioned trade barriers.